Why Expanded Medicaid Coverage Could Lead to More Emergency Room Visits

 But Professor Allen thinks that a plausible explanation lies in the interviews she conducted to understand the decision-making behind whether or not to go to an emergency department.
-As she told a New York Times reporter for an article on the study that appeared last week, interviews with the newly insured lead her to suspect the increase could be partially explained by their difficulty in obtaining same-day or next day appointments in primary care.
+As she told a New York Times reporter for an article on the study that appeared last week, many of the newly insured reported their frustration with not being able to obtain same-day or next-day appointments in the primary care system.

 The study in which Dr. Allen participated is known as the Oregon Health Insurance Experiment.
 Taking advantage of Oregon’s recent use of a lottery to assign access to Medicaid, Dr. Allen—along with colleagues from Harvard School of Public Health, MIT, and the National Bureau of Economic Research, including principal investigators Katherine Baicker and Amy Finkelstein—were able to examine emergency room records for roughly 25,000 people over 18 months.
 They evaluated and compared the behavior of those state residents who obtained Medicaid coverage through the lottery with that of failed lottery applicants, who were otherwise similar but continued to lack coverage.
 Because of these unique conditions, the study has been hailed as the first randomized controlled trial of the effect of covering the uninsured with Medicaid.